RohanSingh8698/RohanSingh8698/README.md

 <br> My most recent experience was a summer internship at Boston While Black, where I worked as a data analyst.
 <br> I have previously worked at Gartner as a Full-Time Data Analyst for 1.5 years.
 <br> I have also worked at Indian Oil as a Supply Chain Analyst Intern during my Management Internship for 6 months.
-<br> Currently I am learning about Machine Learning and Data Science in my Graduate Course.
+<br> Currently My coursework at Boston University provided me with hands-on experience and in-depth knowledge of neural networks and machine learning.

 * 🌍  I'm based in Boston, MA, USA
 * 🖥  See my portfolio at https://personal-portfolio-lilac-six.vercel.app/